defenseunicorns/uds-common/README.md

 This task file includes two tasks:

 - `package`: creates a zarf package located at the base of the repository.
-It has a required variable of `FLAVOR` which defaults to upstream and an optional variable `ZARF_ARCHITECTURE` to override the default architecture used for creation (useful in publishing workflows).
+It has a required variable of `FLAVOR` which defaults to `upstream` and inputs to override the default path and options used for creation (useful in publishing workflows).
-- `test-bundle`: creates a test bundle located at the path `bundle/`.
-It has an optional variable for `UDS_ARCH` which can be used to override the default architecture used for creation (useful in publishing workflows).
+- `test-bundle`: creates a test bundle located at the path `bundle/` (by default).
+It has uses `UDS_ARCH` to override the default architecture used for creation (useful in publishing workflows).
 Note that this task does not create any pre-requisite zarf packages so those tasks must be run first.

 ### deploy.yaml